Academic Visitor Program

 The main aims of the program are to:

-- Provide visitors with direct access to DPC data and resources in order to help them carry out their research projects;
+- Provide visitors with direct access to IEA data and resources in order to help them carry out their research projects;

 - Enable our senior researchers to assist visitors with their research projects;

 - Promote networking within a worldwide research community.

 As a visitor, you will be expected to:

 - Collaborate on ongoing projects within the RandA Unit;